 Here’s the truth; a formal Certificate of Authenticity is not necessarily required to prove a work of art is genuine.
-Any valid receipt, bill of sale or proof of purchase either directly from the artist or from a professional dealer will do – and is infinitely more useful than a so-called ‘certificate’ signed by someone with no more legal authority to authenticate an oil painting than next door’s cat.
-Ultimately, when authenticity is in question, only a conclusive statement of authorship from a recognised or qualified expert on the art or artist in question is acceptable.
+Any valid receipt, bill of sale or proof of purchase either directly from the artist or from a professional dealer will do – and is infinitely more useful than a so-called ‘certificate’ issued by someone whose signature carries no legal authority.

-The CoA has probably become so important in buyer’s minds because so many of us grow up with an innate respect for official-looking signed documents but bear in mind there are no legal parameters as to who can sign and issue CoA’s.
+The CoA has probably become so important in buyer’s minds because many of us grow up with an innate respect for official-looking signed documents, but there are no legal parameters as to who can sign and issue CoA’s.
 Literally anyone can write a CoA, whether they’re qualified to or not.
-And these things have been issued for years so just because a CoA is unquestionably old doesn’t mean the work of art it purports to authenticate is genuine.
+And these things have been issued for years so just because a CoA wasn’t issued yesterday doesn’t mean the work of art it purports to authenticate is genuine.
 When buying an old oil painting the maxim is the same as when buying any antique; the fact that something has age doesn’t always mean it’s any good, or even ‘right’.

-In New York, all auction houses and art galleries are obligated to certify the works they sell to be authentic, but usually this means providing certification based upon a consensus of experts in the specific field.
-In France meanwhile, heirs of an artist are often designated as legal authenticators due to their knowledge of an artist’s work, as well as academics with relevant degrees that have published in the field.
+In New York all auction houses and art galleries are obligated to certify the works they sell to be authentic which usually means providing certification based upon a consensus of experts in the specific field.
+In France meanwhile the close relatives or heirs of an artist are often designated as legal authenticators due to their knowledge of an artist’s work as well as academics with relevant degrees that have published in the field.

-But if in doubt the most reliable methods of authenticating a painting are cast iron provenance and technical assessment.
-Provenance – or the documented ownership history – typically includes auction, exhibition or gallery labels, comparison with other similar works by the artist, testimony of past owners and agents, a CoA signed by a recognised expert, and any original sales receipts.
+In my opinion, the most reliable methods of authenticating a painting are cast iron provenance and technical assessment.
+The provenance – or the documented ownership history – of a work typically includes auction, exhibition, or gallery labels, comparison with other similar works by the artist, testimony of past owners and agents, a CoA signed by a recognised expert, and any original sales receipts.

-As viewers of the BBC television series ‘Fake or Fortune’ will know, where provenance is lacking anyone looking to authenticate a painting’s artistic attribution or age must look to science for assistance.
+Where provenance is lacking, anyone looking to authenticate the attribution or age of a painting must look to science for assistance.
 A professional conservation report and/or technological assessment will help determine authenticity through detailed scientific analysis.
-For instance, the use of Ultraviolet fluorescence which helps determine the presence of over-painting (unnecessary later re-touching) and the chemical analysis of the paint layers which will establish if the pigments used are contemporaneous, and consistent with those used by the artist in question.
-This method of course requires the owner/authenticator to have plenty of time on their hands and a not inconsiderable amount of spare cash.
-That is unless Philip Mould and Fiona Bruce are willing to take on the task for you.
+For instance, the use of X-ray radiography and infrared reflectography which examine the original paint layers to determine whether the pigments are contemporaneous and consistent with those used by the artist in question.
+This method of course requires the owner to have both considerable patience and plenty of spare cash.